 the trouble area.
 The meeting was very interesting with many questions

-Stop by the restaurant at the San Luis Rey Downs Golf Resort in Bonsall on the third Tuesday of most months, and you may overhear dinner conversations about the rising cost of hay and grain . . . mares who won't cycle . . . that mare who is nearly 12 months pregnant and still hasn't foaled . . . or perhaps some tactful bragging about the good-looking foal who was born last week.
+Stop by one of our regular events, and you may overhear conversations about the rising cost of hay and grain . . . mares who won't cycle . . . that mare who is nearly 12 months pregnant and still hasn't foaled . . . or perhaps some tactful bragging about the good-looking foal who was born last week.

 It's just the Farm Managers group talking shop on their night out.
 It varies according to the season, but the ever-present theme is the challenge of keeping the Thoroughbreds healthy and happy.